 Not quite as funny, right?

 Alcohol is already one of the leading preventable causes of death, killing more Americans than all other kinds of drugs combined.
 During this pandemic, the mental and emotional stress of social isolation, financial distress and uncertainty may be causing Americans to drink even more than usual.
-Alcohol sales were up 55% at the end of March, and online alcohol sales were up a whopping 243% in the week ending March 21.
+Alcohol sales outside of bars and restaurants are up 24% in 2020.
 Even people who typically only drink on evenings and weekends only may find it easier to drink more right now.
 Alcohol is also being used as self-medication, with people drinking a much higher than typical amount to dull fear and panic during this stressful time.

 The irony is, alcohol is far from the best coping mechanism during this pandemic.
 Alcohol is not good for your immune system—drinking less improves your health and immunity.
 Alcohol is also a depressant and can make your anxiety about this situation (or any situation) worse in the long run—drinking less, not more, helps reduce anxiety.